 The study area is generally undeveloped with no permanent structures.
 The far eastern portion does include a small number of temporary structures and equipment associated with the American Canyon 4-H Club, which houses small farm animals and poultry on site.
 The study area was formerly part of a large commercial cattle ranch.

 The County designates the entire study area as Agriculture, Watershed and Open-Space and contemplates a limited variety of non-urban uses ranging from agriculture to processing of agricultural products.
 The designation also allows for a single-family residence.
 The designation is supported by the County's zoning standard of Agricultural Watershed for the portion of the affected assessor parcel, which specifies a minimum lot requirement of 160 acres.
+The County General Plan was updated in 2008 to illustrate the entire study area as part of American Canyon's ULL.
+This illustration reflects the County's expectation the entire study area will be eventually developed for urban type uses within American Canyon.

 American Canyon designates the entire study area as Open-Space with the intent the lands be retained for open-space purposes, which includes passive recreation.
-American Canyon recently prezoned the study area Open Space - Clark West Ranch in conjunction with filing an annexation proposal with the Commission.
+American Canyon recently prezoned the study area Open Space - Clarke West Ranch in conjunction with filing an annexation proposal with the Commission.
 This prezoning prescribes a minimum lot requirement of 10 acres.